aghassel/MediCarousel/README.md

 The adjustable plate is a movable plate that contains all items of the device.

 ### Software Spec Product
+**Voice Automation**:
+A wake word was created using picovoice through their porcupine API.
+After the wake word is detected, the following few seconds of audio are recorded, inputting the recording into the Whisper through the OpenAI API for transcription.
+This output is passed into the device to determine the rotation.

+**Computer Vision**:
+After capturing the image and transferring it to a the laptop server, the image is passed into the GPT-Vision API.
+The output is passed into Whisper for text-to-speech functionality, outputting audio instructions.

 ### Software Spec Real Life